Mimeirhel Benita

 Mimeirhel Obispo Benita (born 17 November 2003) is a Dutch professional footballer who plays for club Heracles Almelo.

 Club career

 Mimeirhel Benita made his professional debut for Feyenoord on 26 August 2021, coming out of the bench for the last few minutes of 3–1 away loss to Elfsborg, the last match of a successful Conference League qualification campaign.
 He became an official member of the club's first team squad in August 2022.

 On 25 July 2023, Benita joined Eredivisie side Excelsior Rotterdam on loan for the remainder of the season.

 On 20 June 2024, Benita joined Eredivisie club Heracles Almelo loan for the 2024–25 season.
-One year later, Benita permanently moved to Heracles Almelo on a three year contract.
+One year later, Benita permanently moved to Heracles Almelo on a three-year contract.

+International career

+Born in the continental Netherlands, Dijkstra is of Curaçaoan descent.
+He is a youth international for the Netherlands.